Flooding issues continue for many Kansans

 Baker said he and his employees are optimistic that with no rain in the coming days, things might be looking up.

-Professionals said they’ve helped residents in Wichita, Derby, August, Rose Hill and other surrounding areas.
+Professionals said they’ve helped residents in Wichita, Derby, Augusta, Rose Hill and other surrounding areas.

 Some homeowners have also taken the route of having hiring workers to do grading on their property, in hopes that will help with future heavy rains.